ts33kr/boot/README.md

 * **boot.Aux** - is a piece of application's business logic that is exposed as an auxilirary operation.
 It could be invoked by endpoints or by another auxiliary operations.
-Operations in one service can easily call auxiliary methods of other service.
-All the communication between the caller and and aux op should be implemented via the context.
+Operations in one service can easily call auxiliary operations of other services.
+All the communication between the caller and an aux operation should be implemented via the context.

 ![proc](https://raw.github.com/ts33kr/boot/master/design/boot-proc.png)